LeaVerou/lea.verou.me/consulting/index.md

 title: Consulting Services
 toc: true
 ---
+<style>.whyme { --label: 'Why me?' }</style>

 I have limited time for consulting, and thus am very selective about which projects I accept.
 I prefer to take on projects where I can add the most value, i.e. challenging and/or impactful projects that are relevant to my interests and areas of expertise.

-I work with companies across the spectrum of size and maturity, from giants like Google to tiny startups doing cool work.
+I work with companies across the spectrum of size and maturity, from MAANGs to tiny startups doing cool work.
-Some areas I frequently consult on are described below, but I’m generally very open to unusual projects, so don’t be discouraged if your project doesn’t fit neatly into one of these categories; <a class="contact">email me</a> and we can discuss!
+Some areas I frequently consult on are described below, but I’m very open to unusual projects, so don’t be discouraged if your project doesn’t fit neatly into one of these categories.
+Just <a class="contact">drop me an email</a> and we can discuss.

-On a high level, my areas of expertise span product, usability, and web standards.
+On a high level, my areas of expertise span **product**, **usability**, and **web standards**.
 This includes:
 - Web standards and web platform design
 - Product and API design, with a focus on usability and user needs
 - Open source software and open standards
 - Strategy and product vision for products targeting web developers and web designers
 - CSS (both designing language features, and coming up with novel solutions to hard CSS problems)
-- Color science, especially in the context of web technologies
+- Color science, especially as it relates to web technologies
 - Web Components
 - Design systems and design tokens, especially around their use for Web UIs
 - Qualitative and quantitative research methods